 Our Surrey Young People’s Fund awards grants to individuals.
 We recommend you read through the fund Guidance notes before submitting an Expression of Interest.
 Use the link below to download the eligibility criteria for our fund supporting individuals.

 Expression of Interest Form

-If you have more than project you need to fund or don’t know how to proceed please call the grants team on 01483 478092 for an informal chat.
+If you have more than one project you need to fund or don’t know how to proceed please call the Grants Team on 01483 478092 for an informal chat.